Diptenusarkar/html.org.in/README.md

 </div>
 ```

-For more information please look into the `copy.html` file.
+For more information, please look into the `copy.html` file.